Penny167/meet/README.md

 ![screenshot](MeetApp.png)

 Meet app is a serverless, progressive web application that uses the Google Calendar API to provide information about upcoming educational events for full-stack developers.
-Users can filter events by location, expand events to see detailed descriptions and view summary information using charts.
+Users can filter events by location, expand events to see detailed descriptions and view summary event information using charts.

 The coding objectives of this project were to:
-- Build a simple React app using a test-driven approach; and
+- Build a simple React app using a test-driven approach
-- Set up and configure a remote server to perform user authentication and authorisation using OAuth2.0.
+- Set up and configure a remote server to perform user authentication and authorisation using OAuth2.0

 Information about the testing approach, test runner, packages and files is included in the Testing section below.
 The Installation and set up section details the processes followed to register the app to use OAuth with Google and to set up the remote server with AWS Lambda.

-Note that as this project was built for educational purposes, the events themselves are fictitious.
+Note that as this project was built for educational purposes, the events fetched from the Google Calendar are fictitious.

 ## Live website